 Section II The Executive Board may form such committees as are considered necessary, and these committees shall be automatically dissolved when they have discharged their functions.

 Section III Chairpersons of all standing Committees, upon appointment by the President, become members of the Executive Board.
 The Executive Board and all Chairpersons of Committees who attend monthly Executive Board meetings shall have a vote.
-Any others members (subject to approval by the Board at the time of the meeting) shall also have a vote.
+Any other members (subject to approval by the Board at the time of the meeting) shall also have a vote.

 ARTICLE XII: DUTIES OF COMMITTEES